sparks-baird/mat_discover/README.md

 ### Embedding

 Embeddings can be constructed through either the UMAP or PCA methods of dimensionality reduction.
-The embedded points are accessible via the `embedding` property.
+The most recently embedded points are accessible via the `embedding` property.
 Higher dimensional embeddings can be created with the `n_components` parameter.

 ```python
 mapper = ElM2D()